Unleash/unleash/website/docs/contributing/ADRs/back-end/write-model-vs-read-models.md

 We have 3 types of models serving 3 different purposes:
 * I need to take action that modifies a state of the system (Write Model)

-Solution: Go through the Command stack aka the *Write Model*. *Application logic* with the use case/workflow/steps resides in the *application service*.
+Solution: Go through the Command stack aka the *Write Model*. *Application logic* with the use case/workflow/steps resides in the *Application Service*.
 Application service can delegate business logic handling to the *Domain Model* if needed (only for complex subdomains like Change Requests).
 Simple domain logic (very few business if statements) can be handled together with the application logic.
 Application service calls the store that is responsible for the CRUD operations on the write model.